marcutudor79/embedded-intrusion-system-ETTI-pr2/README.md

 * Docs - contains most of the documentation for the project
 * Firmware - contains the source and interface files of the project
 * Schematic - contains a KiCAD electrical schematic of the project
+* Security-system-presentation - a pdf presentation of the project

 ## What it does
 1. The photoresistor has laser diode shining light on it